sjlynch/study-buddy/README.md

 When you're done:
 1. Make sure both `pnpm dev` and `pnpm dev:server` run without errors
 2. Test the complete flow: send message → get response with context
-3. Commit your changes with clear commit messages
-4. Push to your fork or zip the project
+3. Push to your fork or zip the project

 Good luck!
 We're excited to see your solution.
-Remember, we're looking for clean, working code that demonstrates good engineering practices.
-Don't overthink it - a simple, solid solution is better than an over-engineered one.
+Remember, we're looking for clean, working code that demonstrates your expertise in working with LLMs.

 ---

-**Time Estimate**: 2-4 hours
+**Time Estimate**: 1-3 hours
 **Questions?** Include them in your submission notes.